-The Tate has lately acquired a new and wider reputation, for there have just been added a number of paintings 18 by Turner which for many years lay under dust in the vaults of the National Gallery.
-By the possession of these pictures, in which occasionally the greatest of all impressionists may be seen almost, if not quite, at his best, and always at his most interesting, the Gallery takes a higher rank than ever before.
-In one or two-in "The Evening Star" and "Waves breaking on a flat beach"-I think that Turner comes as nigh to pure beauty as in anything of his that I know.
-I would draw attention also to "Margate from the Sea," and "Hastings," and, studied from the proper distance, the "River Scene with Cattle".
-Of the extraordinary value of this collection there can be no question; and it is peculiarly interesting to come to it, as I did, direct from Turner's house in Cheyne Walk, where I had been thinking of the old man's last days and his passionate rapture in the rising of the sun over the river.
+Of Turner my pen can say little.
+Before his variety and grandeur words seem very trivial.
+Enough to state that in Room V my favourites are 462, 485, 496 and 524, and that I think 1991 in Room VII the most beautiful thing in the whole Gallery.
+The Tate possesses sufficient Turner paintings and drawings to occupy 140 pages of its catalogue, and since from time to time those on view are changed or interchanged with Trafalgar Square it is unprofitable to say more of them here.
+Of the extraordinary value of this collection there can be no question; and it is peculiarly interesting to come to it, as I have done, direct from Turner's house in Cheyne Walk, where I had been thinking of the old man's last days and his passionate rapture in the rising of the sun over the river.
 Most of these pictures embody his attempts to translate some of that rapture into paint-once again to celebrate the orb whose light to him was life, religion, all.